 *

-There is a discount if you provide classroom space in the DC area, AV, breaks, and lunch.
-This program can be presented outside the DC area.
+= This course can be also presented outside the DC area.
 Contact us for details.

 Fax or Mail: Print out and complete the registration form (in Adobe pdf).
 The completed form should include your method of payment.